Peacock Creek campground

 $6 per adult per night. $3.50 per child per night.

-Bookings are not necessary for this campground.
+Bookings are not required for this campground.
+Campsites are available on a first-in, first-served basis.

 A sunny, well-grassed clearing at Peacock Creek makes this campground an ideal spot for camper trailers, caravans or larger tents.